Na–K–Cl cotransporter: NKCC1

+The NKCC1 isoform consists of about 1,200 amino acids, with about 500 amino acids residues giving rise to twelve hydrophobic transmembrane regions.
+However, evidence of a shorter NKCC1 mRNA transcript (6.7 kb to 7-7.5 kb) in skeletal muscle cells gives support that further NKCC1 variants exists in a tissue-specific manner.
+The carboxy-terminal of the NKCC1 cotransporter contains multiple phosphorylation sites and is highly conserved across species, while in contrast, the amino-terminal contains at least one phosphorylation site and is poorly conserved across species.Focusing on the transmembrane regions, mutagenesis-driven affinity studies have revealed the second transmembrane region as the determinant of cation affinity, while chloride affinity was determined by transmembrane regions four through seven.
+Additionally, bumetanide, a loop diuretic, was found to bind to transmembrane regions 2 through 7, 11, and 12.

 NKCC1 is widely distributed throughout the body, especially in organs that secrete fluids, called exocrine glands.
 In cells of these organs, NKCC1 is commonly found in the basolateral membrane, the part of the cell membrane closest to the blood vessels.
+Exon 21 possesses a translocation sequence that targets NKCC1 to the basolateral membrane.
+Thus, NKCC1 cotransporters that have been alternatively spliced to exclude exon 21 will be translocated to the apical membrane rather than the basolateral membrane.
 Its basolateral location gives NKCC1 the ability to transport sodium, potassium, and chloride from the blood into the cell.
 Other transporters assist in the movement of these solutes out of the cell through its apical surface.
 The end result is that solutes from the blood, particularly chloride, are secreted into the lumen of these exocrine glands, increasing the luminal concentration of solutes and causing water to be secreted by osmosis.

 In addition to exocrine glands, NKCC1 is necessary for establishing the potassium-rich endolymph that bathes part of the cochlea, an organ necessary for hearing.
 Inhibition of NKCC1, as with furosemide or other loop diuretics, can result in deafness.
+Specifically in the cochlea, NKCC1 is present in the stria vascularis, spiral ligament, and spiral ganglia.
+Similarly, NKCC1 expression decreases with aging, resulting in progressive hearing loss.
+Additionally, NKCC1 is present in the dark cells of the vestibule and contributes to generation of the endolymph of the vestibular system.